JachymT/a-level-cs-blog/Algorithms and programming/2.1/2.1.3/Notes.md

 Thinking procedurally makes writing programs easier by problem decomposition making it easier to design and partition.
 A large and complex problem is broken down in smaller, underlying subproblems that need to be solved.

 ## Top-down design
 Known as **stepwise refinement**, tasks are split into smaller tasks, in a modular structure.
 Higher up levels provide an overview while lower down levels specify details about the program.
-Ideally each subroutine at the bottom (the lowest level componenets) are self-contained and independent.
+Ideally each subroutine at the bottom (the lowest level componenets)(in the diagram level 2 is the lowest idk why) are self-contained and independent.
 Finnally all components are combined into one solution, by turning each task into a function with its own parameters

 ![image](https://user-images.githubusercontent.com/72783315/174592312-e71823d8-dbf8-4fb4-b04f-fd4bc881c718.png)